 Where to stay for a Lake Nakuru safari

 Do you want to stay inside the national park surrounded by animals?
 Or do you want to stay outside the fence, away from the wildlife?

-Staying inside the national park creates a 24 hours a day safari experience, featuring lion roars, elephant trumpets, and animals grazing past in the night.
+Staying inside the national park creates a 24 hours a day safari experience, featuring lion roars, baboon calls, and animals grazing past in the night.
 It’s a real immersion and you can explore at first light, while everyone else is still driving to the park gate.

 Of course you want greater animal encounters!
 But it costs a lot more and it’s almost impossible to find a room inside the national park for less than USD 200.
 Hotels in Nakuru town can be found for less than USD 30.